 to retrieve my luggage and get the hell

 out of there.
 By now, I wasn't in the

-turning as each bag was slowly removed,
+baggage claim belt turned and turned as each bag was slowly removed,

 one at a time, by other passengers.

 Finally, I was alone.
 All the bags were